slezercc/silent-xmrig/README.md

 # Silent XMRig
 Silent XMRig miner config with installer and startup.

+This project is loosely put together, you should consider using this more complete project instead: [https://github.com/UnamSanctam/SilentCryptoMiner](https://github.com/UnamSanctam/SilentCryptoMiner)

 # This project is intended for testing/research purposes only.

 # Setup